History of Macedonia 1354-1833

 In a more general context, Maria Symeon has some inleresting remarks to make about the Serbizing of Greeks:

 "...The Serbs will not admit the Greeks to the more important public offices.
-As a result of this the Greek element has begun to adopt a Serbian identity, and as
+As a result of this the Greek element has begun to adopt a Serbian identity, and asa first step they have changed their names to sound as Serb as possible.

 For example, Dr. Vladan Gjorgjević, the prime-minister of Serbia under Milan Obrenović, was of Greek descent and had changed his name from Hippocrates Georgiades (as an author he had written works in both Greek and Serb).